rockneurotiko/go-tgbot/README.md

 - `CommandFn(string, func(TgBot, Message, []string, map[string]string) *string)`:
   Sometimes, you don't want a simple command, you want something more interesting that take parameters, this function will help you.
-  This snippet code will add a command handlerp (not a simple one) (`echoHandler`) to the `/echo` command that will take a parameter, it will be called properly if `/echo@username` is used :smile:
+  This snippet code will add a command handler (not a simple one) (`echoHandler`) to the `/echo` command that will take a parameter, it will be called properly if `/echo@username` is used :smile:
   ```go
   bot := tgbot.NewTgBot("token").
     CommandFn(`^/echo (.+)`, echoHandler)